cpfaff/cafe/README.md

 ### General

-Ecology has become a data intensive science in order ot answer questions of global interest across large spatial and temporal scales.
-An efficient data annotation and discovery is crucial to allow researchers find relevant data to answer specific questions more easily.

-This repository develops a standard for the annotation of ecological data.
+Ecology has become a data intensive science in order ot answer questions of global interest integrating data across spatial and temporal scales.
+An efficient data annotation and discovery mechanism is crucial to allow researchers finding relevant data more easily.
+This repository serves as a platform to develop a standard for the annotation of ecological data.
 It consists of a vocabulary in form of an SKOS thesaurus and a XML schema.
-The vocabulary is designed along 8 dimensions which are crucial for the description and thus for the discovery of ecological data.
+The vocabulary is designed along 8 dimensions which are crucial for the description and the discovery of ecological data.
 These dimensions are namely time, space, sphere, biome, method, process and chemicals.
 An annotation with the schema and the vocabulary allows for a facet based search of ecological data and helps to speeds up the discovery of relevant data for specific research questions.

 The contents in this repository is developed and maintained in the context of the German Federation for Biological data ([GFBio](http://www.gfbio.org/)).